Notting Dale

 Stable Way, W10 Stable Way is a street in North Kensington, London W10 (Notting Dale)

-Stanley Crescent, W11 Stanley Crescent was named after Edward Stanley (Notting Hill)
+Stanley Crescent, W11 Stanley Crescent was named after the noted politician Edward Stanley, 14th Earl of Derby, who became Prime Minister in 1852 (Notting Hill)

 Station Walk, W10 Station Walk is one of the streets of London in the W10 postal area (Notting Dale)